UbiquityRobotics/ubiquity_motor/Firmware_and_Hardware_Revisions.md

     * Doubles the wheel encoder resolution.
     * Improves motor PID speed controller for added responsiveness as well as options for setting certain limits.

-* `Rev 33`  BETA Firmware.
+* `v33`  BETA Firmware.
+DO NOT USE THIS version.
 Available as version v33 using upgrade_firmware tool and is not our default.
-Not recommended for general use yet.
+Not to be used due to some defects.
     * If the wheels move when ESTOP switch is activated the Magni we do NOT jump upon ESTOP release
     * Improved PID loop reset on detection of no motor power (ESTOP activated) so we are at a fully PID loop reset state on ESTOP release.
     * DEFECT: On startup prior to first movement we can see a state sometimes where the motors are not in a 'breaking' state and we are looking into this.
 This is reported so far if you don't fully reset the linux software but have power cycled the motor controller board which is possible when not using the Raspberry Pi as the CPU.

-* `Rev 32`  2019-03-25  This is our default latest stable firmware
+* `v32`  2019-03-25  This is our default latest stable firmware
     * Many improvements to ESTOP behavior to prevent large movements upon ESTOP release on rev 5.0 boards
     * Support to enable the improved ESTOP behavior if high level ROS enables the feature
     * A worse-case default ESTOP detect logic that will work on boards prior to rev 5.0 but is very crude and still moves